weberbas/Santiago-data-analysis/README.md

 Welcome to the _Santiago_ Data Analysis _R_-Package version 13.01.2021.

 ## General

-This Repository provides a number of scripts that can be used in combination with the newest version of [_Santiago_](https://github.com/santiago-sanitation-systems/Santiago.jl).
+In this repository you will find a number of scripts that can be used in combination with the newest version of [_Santiago_](https://github.com/santiago-sanitation-systems/Santiago.jl).
-The aim is to provide basic support for the analysis of _Santiago_ outputs in R using different plots. we are conitnousely updating this repository. thus, please download the newest versino frequently and contact us in case of any problem encountered.
+The aim is to provide basic support for the analysis of _Santiago_ outputs in R using ggplot2.
+We are conitnousely updating this repository. thus, please download the newest versino frequently and contact us in case of any problem encountered.

 ## Content
 This repository contains three _R_ Scripts:
 * _Santiago-Data-Prep.R_ --> This script helps you to load the data outputs from _Santiago_ and to convert it into a a dataframe for easy handling in _R_.
 You only need to do this once for new data or when the outputs from your _Santiago_ run have been updated.
 After using this script.
 The dataframew are stored as RData and can be loaded directly.
 * _Santiago-Data-Helpers.R_ --> This scripts contains helper functions and variables (colours, labels etc.) for plotting.
 It is called from the third script.
 * _Santiago-Data-Plots.R_ --> This script contains the code for the different plots.